DmitryGaydabura/DmitryGaydabura/README.md

 -  💻I am keen on machine learning and creating web applications

-- ⚡ Currently, I am looking for a remote position of Junior Java Developer!
+- ⚡ Currently, I am an Intern in ProfITSoft & VData!

 <br/>